-I want to tell you a story.
-I’m reminded of a family that came to BEBA.
-The oldest boy was 7 and the daughter was 5.
+I want to tell you a story about a family that came to BEBA.
+The oldest, a boy, was 7 and the daughter was 5.
 Both parents were professionals, one a college professor, and both were very dedicated to their children.
 During the first session, which included only their son, I followed the protocol described above.
 Both parents were intently looking at their son and showing concern for him.
-After 25 minutes I suggested they begin making the frequent eye contact.
-After about 10 minutes the co-therapist who was tracking the boy left me free to speak with the parents.
+After 25 minutes I suggested they begin making frequent eye contact.
+After about 10 minutes, the co-therapist who was tracking the boy left me free to speak with the parents.
 I checked in with the parents and asked them how it felt to them to be making eye contact in this way and they both reported how good it felt and already they reported that they were seeing each other in a different way.
 I explained to the parents that when parents are able to have brief frequent eye contact, they reinforce feeling good with each other and that takes pressure off their children.
-At this point the boy, who was playing and acting as if he wasn’t listening, turned around and said “I have been trying to get them to do that.”
+At this point the boy, who was playing and acting as if he wasn’t listening, turned around and said, “I have been trying to get them to do that.”
 Later, the mother and father reported to me that they went to a party with a group of their friends.
 They were sitting around a table talking about new and exciting things they were doing in their lives and the father shared with the group what they had learned that day in BEBA about making frequent eye contact.
 Someone said, “Why don’t we try it?”
 They reported that by the end of the evening everyone was feeling connected and very good with each other.
 What I think happens when a small group of people make frequent eye contact from a cooperative, respectful, supportive place, it naturally causes a brief surge of endorphins in the system, feels good and increases the probability of continuing healthy relationships.
 This is necessary for healthy family life.

-In the PWs we have found that when the participants make brief frequent eye contact with one another with the intention of being cooperative and mutually supportive, their trust of each other builds more efficiently and thoroughly.
+In the WSs we have found that, when the participants make brief frequent eye contact with one another with the intention of being cooperative and mutually supportive, their trust of each other builds more efficiently and thoroughly.
 The participants are more likely to make lasting bonds and friendships after the workshop.
-Furthermore, during a session when the participants in the outer surround make frequent eye contact it supports them to stay present and connected with the process of the session.
-I strongly suggest that everyone in the PWs make frequent eye contact with each other.
+Furthermore, during a session, when the participants in the outer surround make frequent eye contact, it supports them to stay present and connected with the process of the session.
+I strongly suggest that everyone in the WSs make frequent eye contact with each other.

 Participants will also see me modeling what I call ‘up periscope’ which is frequent eye contact with all participants and assistants.
 This frequent eye contact helps me collect information about how individuals in the group are doing and give me cues about when to create bridges between the surround and the turn person, thereby integrating the participants in the outer circle to the process occurring in the inner circle.
-What I find is that the participants are supported to become more able to self-regulate, and reach higher degrees of cooperation, and reach more coherent levels of attunement.
+What I find is that the participants are supported to become more able to self-regulate, to reach higher degrees of cooperation, and to reach more coherent levels of attunement.
 In short, everyone in the room feels safer.

-Touch and Attention
+The Principles Regarding Touch and Attention